kierengill/webauthn-conditional-create-demo/deploy-instructions.md

 Since Google Password Manager can't save passwords from localhost domains, we can deploy this proof of concept to GitHub Pages for free.
 Here's how to do it:

+## Implementation Details

+This proof of concept has been updated to properly handle all the caveats mentioned in the Chrome documentation:

+1. **Ignoring User Presence and User Verification flags**: The server-side code (simulated in our frontend) is designed to ignore these flags, which will be false for conditional creation.

+2. **Aborting ongoing WebAuthn calls**: We use the AbortController to properly abort any ongoing WebAuthn operations before attempting a conditional create.

+3. **Graceful exception handling**: We handle specific exceptions like InvalidStateError, NotAllowedError, and AbortError gracefully without showing confusing error messages to the user.

+4. **Conditional Get before Create**: The application first attempts to sign in with an existing passkey using conditional get before showing the password form.

+5. **Password-based authentication requirement**: As noted in the documentation, conditional create only works after password-based authentication, not with passwordless methods like magic links.

 ## Step 1: Modify the Code for Static Hosting

 Since GitHub Pages only supports static websites, we need to make a small modification to our code to work without the Python server: